C (programming language)

-C (pronounced – like the letter c) is a general-purpose computer programming language.
-It was created in the 1970s by Dennis Ritchie, and remains very widely used and influential.
-By design, C's features cleanly reflect the capabilities of the targeted CPUs.
-It has found lasting use in operating systems, device drivers, protocol stacks, though decreasingly for application software.
-C is commonly used on computer architectures that range from the largest supercomputers to the smallest microcontrollers and embedded systems.
+C is a general-purpose programming language.
+It was created in the 1970s by Dennis Ritchie and remains widely used and influential.
+By design, C gives the programmer relatively direct access to the features of the typical CPU architecture, customized for the target instruction set.
+It has been and continues to be used to implement operating systems (especially kernels), device drivers, and protocol stacks, but its use in application software has been decreasing.
+C is used on computers that range from the largest supercomputers to the smallest microcontrollers and embedded systems.

 A successor to the programming language B, C was originally developed at Bell Labs by Ritchie between 1972 and 1973 to construct utilities running on Unix.
 It was applied to re-implementing the kernel of the Unix operating system.
 During the 1980s, C gradually gained popularity.
 It has become one of the most widely used programming languages, with C compilers available for practically all modern computer architectures and operating systems.
-C has been standardized by ANSI since 1989 (ANSI C) and by the International Organization for Standardization (ISO).
+The book The C Programming Language, co-authored by the original language designer, served for many years as the de facto standard for the language.
+C has been standardized since 1989 by the American National Standards Institute (ANSI) and, subsequently, jointly by the International Organization for Standardization (ISO) and the International Electrotechnical Commission (IEC).

-C is an imperative procedural language, supporting structured programming, lexical variable scope and recursion, with a static type system.
+C is an imperative procedural language, supporting structured programming, lexical variable scope, and recursion, with a static type system.
 It was designed to be compiled to provide low-level access to memory and language constructs that map efficiently to machine instructions, all with minimal runtime support.
 Despite its low-level capabilities, the language was designed to encourage cross-platform programming.
 A standards-compliant C program written with portability in mind can be compiled for a wide variety of computer platforms and operating systems with few changes to its source code.

+Although neither C nor its standard library provide some popular features found in other languages, it is flexible enough to support them.
+For example, object orientation and garbage collection are provided by external libraries GLib Object System and Boehm garbage collector, respectively.

-Since 2000, C has consistently ranked among the top two languages in the TIOBE index, a measure of the popularity of programming languages.
+Since 2000, C has consistently ranked among the top four languages in the TIOBE index, a measure of the popularity of programming languages.

-Overview

-C is an imperative, procedural language in the ALGOL tradition.
-It has a static type system.
-In C, all executable code is contained within subroutines (also called "functions", though not in the sense of functional programming).
-Function parameters are passed by value, although arrays are passed as pointers, i.e. the address of the first item in the array.
-Pass-by-reference is simulated in C by explicitly passing pointers to the thing being referenced.

-C program source text is free-form code.
-The semicolon separates statements and curly braces are used for grouping blocks of statements.
+Characteristics

-The C language also exhibits the following characteristics:
+The C language exhibits the following characteristics: